 A generic manufacturer would need to obtain quota from the DEA in order to manufacture both the active pharmaceutical ingredient and the finished product for a generic version of Xyrem.
 The DEA publishes an annual aggregate quota for the active pharmaceutical ingredient of Xyrem, and our supplier is required to request and justify allocation of sufficient annual manufacturing quota as well as additional manufacturing quota if needed throughout the year.
 Until 2011, our active pharmaceutical ingredient supplier obtained substantially all of the published annual aggregate quota for use in the manufacture of Xyrem.
-However, for each of 2012 and 2013, our supplier has been allocated only a portion of the published annual aggregate quota for the active pharmaceutical ingredient.
-As a result, a generic manufacturer may be able to obtain a portion of the annual aggregate active pharmaceutical ingredient quota.
-In addition, our supplier has been allocated only a portion of the requested quota for 2013 to make the active pharmaceutical ingredient of Xyrem.
+However, for each of 2012 and 2013, our supplier has been allocated only a portion of the published annual aggregate quota.
+As a result, a generic manufacturer may be able to obtain a portion of the requested quota for 2013 to make the active pharmaceutical ingredient of Xyrem.
 Our finished product manufacturer for Xyrem was similarly allocated only a portion of the requested quota to make finished product.
-As a result, we anticipate that both our active pharmaceutical ingredient supplier and our finished product manufacturer will need to obtain increased quotas from the DEA for 2013.
+As a result, we anticipate that both our active pharmaceutical ingredient supplier and our finished product.
+As a result, we